Quark Density in Lattice QC$_2$D at Imaginary and Real Chemical Potential: Analytic continuation of the quark number density: high temperatures

-It is interesting to note that the fit function (\ref{eq:fitfun_w_eq_1}) can be continued by analyticity to a $2\pi$-periodic in $\theta_I$ function associated with a particular Polyakov-loop sector in the Roberge-Weiss approach.
-The respective partition function, which is given by formula (\ref{eq:ZGC_eiler_approx}) with $w=1$, provides an interesting toy model at $\ds {2c\over \zeta}=n\in Z\!\!\!Z$, which possesses two high-order Lee-Yang zeroes.
+It is worth to note that the fit function (\ref{eq:fitfun_w_eq_1}) can be continued by analyticity to a $2\pi\imath$-periodic function of $\theta$ associated with the positive Polyakov-loop sector in the Roberge-Weiss approach.
+The respective partition function provides an interesting toy model at $\ds {2c\over \zeta}=n\in Z\!\!\!Z$, which possesses two high-order Lee-Yang zeroes.
 This can be an interesting subject of future studies.